Liebeck v. McDonald's Restaurants: Attempts to settle

 Liebeck sought to settle with McDonald's for $20,000 to cover her actual and anticipated expenses.
 Her past medical expenses were $10,500; her anticipated future medical expenses were approximately $2,500; and her daughter's loss of income was approximately $5,000 for a total of approximately $18,000.
-Instead, the company offered only $800.
+McDonald's offered only $800.

-When McDonald's refused to raise its offer, Liebeck retained Texas attorney Reed Morgan.
+When McDonald's refused to raise its offer, Liebeck retained the Texas attorney Reed Morgan.
 Morgan filed suit in the U.S. District Court for the District of New Mexico, accusing McDonald's of gross negligence for selling coffee that was "unreasonably dangerous" and "defectively manufactured".
-McDonald's refused Morgan's offer to settle for $90,000.
 Morgan offered to settle for $300,000, and a mediator suggested $225,000 just before trial; McDonald's refused both.